celdermire/birdcams-zooniverse/README.md

 # birdcams
-A holding place for scripts, code bits, etc.
+A holding place for scripts, code bits, etc. related to ongoing Zooniverse projects using video